WRF-CMake/wrf/paper/paper.md

 Table: WRF prognostic variables evaluated during regression tests.

-At the start of the simulation, the NRMSPE between WRF (Make) and WRF-CMake is zero (Appendix B, Figure 5) but small when comparing WRF build variants (both Make and CMake) against a reference variant (`Linux/Make/Debug/serial`; Appendix B, Figure 6), thus suggesting an expected variability of outputs when running WRF across different platforms.
+At the start of the simulation, the NRMSPE between WRF (Make) and WRF-CMake is zero (Appendix B, Figure 5), but small, when comparing WRF build variants (both Make and CMake) against a reference variant (`Linux/Make/Debug/serial`; Appendix B, Figure 6), thus suggesting an expected variability of outputs when running WRF across different platforms.

-After 60 minutes (simulation time), WRF-CMake produces, on average, small values of $\boldsymbol{\delta}$ with a mean close to zero and most of the error (99.8 %) is between -0.05 and 0.05 % (Figure 1).
+After 60 minutes (simulation time), WRF-CMake produces, on average, small values of $\boldsymbol{\delta}$, with mean close to zero, and most of the error (99.8 %) between -0.05 and 0.05 % (Figure 1).
 On Linux, the only build variants showing no error are for `Debug/serial` and  `Debug/dmpar` (Figure 1 and 2).
 For NRMSPE (Figure 2), values of $\boldsymbol{w}$ show to be the most sensitive, however, the largest errors are shown for all components of wind velocity, on both, Linux and macOS.

-Differences most likely arise due to inconsistent usage of compiler optimization options in WRF (Make) across its C and Fortran files, whereas with WRF-CMake such options are centrally applied.
-This applies in particular for `Release` build variants.
+Differences most likely arise from an inconsistent use of compiler optimization options in WRF (Make) across its C and Fortran files, whereas in WRF-CMake, such options are centrally and consistently applied and is especially the case for for `Release` build variants.
 Given that `Debug/serial` and `Debug/dmpar` show no error, we would expect the same to be true for the OpenMP variants `Debug/smpar` and `Debug/dm_sm`.
 Further investigation is required to establish the source of these differences.

 When comparing both Make and CMake versions against the reference build variant (i.e. `Linux/Make/Debug/serial`; Figure 3 and 4), the errors appear to be of equal, or greater, magnitude than those shown when comparing WRF (Make) against WRF-CMake for both $\boldsymbol{\delta}$ (Figure 3) and NRMSPE (Figure 4), thus indicating that the variability across build variants may be more important and may also be an inherent feature of WRF.